This guide is based on UK law. It was last updated in September 2010.

 Introduction

-Whether your business is trading on-line or not, it is almost certainly affected by the E-Commerce Regulations which came into force in the UK on 21st August 2002.
+Whether your business is trading online or not, it is almost certainly affected by the E-Commerce Regulations which came into force in the UK in 2002.
 They cover more than just e-commerce.

-The Regulations, properly called the Electronic Commerce (EC Directive) Regulations 2002, implement the EU's E-commerce Directive into UK law.
+The Regulations, properly called the Electronic Commerce (EC Directive) Regulations 2002, implement the EU's Electronic Commerce Directive 2000 into UK law.
 The Directive was introduced to clarify and harmonise the rules of online business throughout Europe with the aim of boosting consumer confidence.
 The Directive was passed in June 2000.
-The UK missed its implementation deadline by over eight months.

 What is covered?